bbaassssiiee/provisioning/README.md

 1. Open the Hyper-V Manager console and click on the Virtual Switch Manager option in the Actions pane.
 1. Select the External option, and then click on Create Virtual Switch.
-1. Name your virtual switch 'Bridge' and select the physical network adapter that will be used for the external network.
+1. Name your virtual switch 'Wi-Fi' and select the physical network adapter that will be used for the external network.

 Click on OK to create the virtual switch.